 Sweden: In Sweden a screening of the Whistleblower was held on the 25th of November, with a seminar on Impunity to taking place the 5th of December.

 Switzerland: In cooperation (for the 5th time) with INCOMINDIOS a human-rights organisation for indigenous peoples WILPF International ran an awareness-raising stand on Nov.
 26 in the old town city centre of Zurich.
 In addition, Swiss WILPF collaborated with the Feminist Peace organisation CFD on their 16 days project, an interactive radio show, which invited activists to join in and confuse passers-by with moves and statements on "stop the violence".
 Here, WILPF Switzerland distributed information on the campaign, explained about the link of violence, weapon of war and indigenous women at the stand.
 WILPF also handed out invitations to people, inviting them to come along for a screening of a film-matinée on women in Burkina Faso, to be held on human rights day (Dec.
 10).
-Please see attached flyer in (German) for more information on the screening.

 "Every second murder of a women is committed by the partner or family member of the victim".